Lakewood, Colorado: Economy

 Lakewood's economy is diverse, while the largest employers are the government.
 Companies based in Lakewood include Einstein Bros.
 Bagels, FirstBank, and The Integer Group.

 As of 2013, 67.3% of the population over the age of 16 was in the labor force.
 0.1% were in the armed forces, and 67.3% were in the civilian labor force with 61.1% employed and 6.2% unemployed.
 The occupational composition of the employed civilian labor force was 38.6% in management, business, science, and arts; 25.9% in sales and office occupations; 16.9% in service occupations; 9.9% in production, transportation, and material moving; and 8.7% in natural resources, construction, and maintenance.
 The three industries employing the largest percentages of the working civilian labor force were educational services, health care, and social assistance (18.4%); professional, scientific, and management, and administrative and waste management services (13.8%); and retail trade (11.9%).

 The cost of living index in Lakewood, compared to a U.S. average of 100, is 107.4.
 As of 2013, the median home value in the city was $238,500, the median selected monthly owner cost was $1,546 for housing units with a mortgage and $442 for those without, and the median gross rent was $940.
+In 2026, Lakewood voters struck down a zoning reform that had enabled the construction of duplexes, triplexes and multi-family housing in neighborhoods previously exclusively zoned for single-family housing.